 There were also a couple of cows for sale – one blue roan, four years old, to calve April 11th, and one three years old, to calve April 8th.

-With the rest of his family Job then moved to Nottingham where he can be found on the 1881 census.
+With most of the rest of his family Job then moved to Nottingham where he can be found on the 1881 census.

 Job Nightingale Simpson Derbyshire died on August 17th 1886 at Cleethorpes, aged 52.